Mandatory Reporting of Child Sexual Abuse Training Policy

 Applicable to: This Policy is applicable to all Health Service Providers that provide clinical services and the NurseWest unit of Health Support Services.

 The onus of meeting these obligations rests with individual employees.
-However, to meet this obligation, and to manage organisational risk, it is incumbent upon Health Service Providers to ensure that relevant staff complete appropriate education and training to fulfil their legislative requirements.
+However, to meet this obligation, and to manage organisational risk, it is incumbent upon HSPs to ensure relevant staff complete appropriate education and training to fulfil their legislative requirements.

 Date of effect: 22 July 2021